It is a condition that mainly affects the development of bones and teeth.

-Cleidocranial dysplasia is usually caused by mutations in the RUNX2 gene that contains instructions for the production of a protein involved in the development and maintenance of teeth, bones, and cartilage.
+Cleidocranial dysplasia is usually caused by mutations in the RUNX2 gene that contains instructions for producing a protein involved in the development and maintenance of teeth, bones, and cartilage.

-Most of the cartilage later turns into bone, through a process called ossification, with the exception of the cartilage that continues to cover and protect the ends of the bones and is present in the nose, airways, and outer ears.
+Most of the cartilage later turns into the bone through ossification, except the cartilage that continues to cover and protect the ends of the bones and is present in the nose, airways, and outer ears.

-Researchers believe that the RUNX2 protein acts as a “master switch,” regulating a number of other genes involved in the development of bone-forming cells ( osteoblasts ) and the development of teeth.
+Researchers believe that the RUNX2 protein acts as a “master switch,” regulating several other genes involved in the development of bone-forming cells ( osteoblasts ) and the development of teeth.

 This decrease interferes with the normal development of bones, cartilage, and teeth.

-In rare cases, individuals with a deletion of genetic material that includes RUNX2 and other nearby genes may experience additional characteristics, such as developmental delay, as a result of the loss of these genes.
+In rare cases, individuals with a deletion of genetic material that includes RUNX2 and other nearby genes may experience additional characteristics, such as developmental delay, resulting from the loss of these genes.